FreunzWa/FW_sync/medicine/neurology/vascular_neurology.md

         * (RAAF) right-left disorientation, agraphia, acalculia, finger agnosia.
             - get patient to point to R/L limbs, then your limbs
             - get patient to write name
-            - get patient to do simple maths, addition etc.
+            - get patient to do simple maths, serial 7s is the best test to use, standardized.
             - get patient to say what finger pointing to (index, ring, middle, etc.), do it with pt eyes closed, tap finger and get pt to say
         * inferior parietal lobule of the dominant hemisphere, which is in the left PCA territory.
     + Right PCA stroke (or non dominant hemishere)